 - 0% down payments on many loans

 - Up to 100% refinancing of a home’s appraised value

 - No penalties for early payoff or balance reduction

-The VA loan is a benefit that keeps giving and that is the case for surviving spouses as well.
+Surviving spouses can re-use their VA benefit to buy homes.
 Once you pay off a loan or decide to move into a new home, you can use the benefit again for your next home purchase.
-Note, however, that the benefit does not extend to children of veterans.
+Keep in mind that eligible surviving spouses need to meet credit, income, and financial requirements to get approved for a VA loan.
+Also note the benefit does not extend to children or other family members.